1995 United Kingdom local elections

-The 1995 United Kingdom local elections took place on 4 May 1995.
+The 1995 United Kingdom local elections took place on Thursday 6 April 1995 in Scotland, and Thursday 4 May 1995 in England and Wales.
 The Conservative Party lost over 2,000 councillors in the election, while the Labour Party won 48% of the vote, a record high for the party in local elections.

 The elections were the first to be contested under Labour's new leadership of Tony Blair, who had been elected the previous year following the sudden death of his predecessor John Smith.

 This was also the first election of 22 Welsh and 14 English unitary authorities, creating shadow authorities which ran in parallel with existing councils until taking power in April 1996, except for the new Isle of Wight Council which took power immediately.

 England

 Metropolitan boroughs

 All 36 metropolitan borough councils had one third of their seats up for election.

 Unitary authorities

 These were the first elections to the first 14 unitary authorities established by the Local Government Commission for England (1992).
-They acted as "shadow authorities" until 1 April 1996.
+The Isle of Wight Council assumed its new status immediately; the others acted as "shadow authorities" until 1 April 1996.